- About AIDSVu

 Q. How often is AIDSVu updated?

-A. AIDSVu is updated throughout the year as new data and resources become available, or in conjunction with various HIV awareness days.
-See the Data Methods (State/Countyand ZIP Code/Census Tract) page for more information about the frequency with which different data elements on AIDSVu are updated.
+A. AIDSVu is updated on an ongoing basis with new data and additional information as it becomes available.
+See the Data Methods (State/County and ZIP Code/Census Tract) page for more information about the frequency with which different data elements on AIDSVu are updated.

 Q. Who is AIDSVu intended for?

 A. AIDSVu is intended to be used by public health officials, health care providers, researchers, policymakers, advocates and the general public.
-We hope that the detailed, yet easily accessible, information on AIDSVu helps communities accurately plan where HIV prevention, testing and treatment services are needed most; provides important visuals and data for grants, policy reports, and advocacy efforts; and gives health care providers and the general public a tool for better understanding how HIV impacts their communities.
+The detailed, yet easily accessible, information on AIDSVu can help communities plan where HIV prevention, testing and treatment services are needed most; provide important visuals and data for grants, policy reports, and advocacy efforts; and give health care providers and the general public a tool for better understanding how HIV impacts their communities.

 Interpreting AIDSVu Data